carecoders/dicom-anonymization/bindings/python/README.md

 # dcmanon

-Lightning-fast DICOM anonymization for Python, built in Rust.
+Lightning-fast DICOM anonymization for Python, written in Rust.

 ## Installation